Nothing is more disappointing than submitting a college essay, thinking you did a fabulous job, only to be grossly let down by your dismal grades.

 There are so many other credible sources that you can refer to gain insights and strengthen your paper.
 Refer to published journals, magazines, old newspaper articles, research magazines, and encyclopedias.

 In some cases, depending on the topic, it also makes sense to do qualitative research to add value to your essay.

 Here’s a useful video by Teaching Without Frills on how you can evaluate the credibility of sources

 Mistake #5: Not Organizing your Research

-Organization is vital while writing essays and one of the biggest mistakes you can do is not organize your research.
+The organization is vital while writing essays and one of the biggest mistakes you can make is not organizing your research.

-While browsing scholarly articles and other sources, make sure you keep taking notes on the side of the points you plan on adding in your paper.
+While browsing scholarly articles and other sources, keep taking notes on the side of the points you plan on adding to your paper.

-This makes it easier to integrate it while writing and also helps you cite sources accurately.
+This makes it easier to integrate while writing and helps you cite sources accurately.